-We see Modern Languages as an essential part of our children’s learning in order to provide them with a valuable educational, social and cultural experience that will develop communication and literacy skills and lay the foundation for future language learning.
+Modern Languages is an essential part of our children’s learning, to provide them with a valuable educational, social and cultural experience, and to lay the foundation for future language learning.